 LG V30 performance

 For the G6, LG used a processor from the previous year, but the V30 is hitting the shelves with the current Snapdragon 835.
-This SoC has proven itself already in several smartphones, so it should provide more than satisfactory performance.
-In our hands-on test, the software seemed nimble and fluid.
+This SoC has proven itself already in several smartphones and it provides more than satisfactory performance in the V30.
+This is particularly good news for gamers: the large display lets games shine in a completely new splendor.
+We have already covered the performance in a separate article:

 LG V30 audio